WildernessLabs/Meadow.Core/README.md

 ## Work in Progress

 M4L is currently an *Alpha* product with several core features that are not yet implemented.
-Below is a list of bread features that are not yet working, but more details are available in the [Issues Tab](https://github.com/WildernessLabs/Meadow.Linux/issues) and the source.
+Below is a list of broad features that are not yet working, but more details are available in the [Issues Tab](https://github.com/WildernessLabs/Meadow.Linux/issues) and the source.

 - SPI Not Implemented
 - Analog input not implemented